NoroffFEU/development-platforms/dbaas-case-study.md

 Some of the best providers are:

-- Amazon DynamoDB
-- Cloud SQL
+Amazon Web Services (AWS)

-- Oracle Database
+- DBaaS service: Amazon RDS (Relational Database Service)

+Microsoft Azure

-- Azure SQL Database
+- DBaaS Service: Azure SQL Database, Azure Database for MySQL, Azure Database for PostgreSQL, Azure Cosmos DB (NoSQL)

+Oracle Cloud

-- Amazon Relational Database Service (RDS)
+- DBaaS Service: Oracle Autonomous Database, Oracle Database Cloud Service

+Firebase (by Google)

+- DBaaS Service: Firebase Realtime Database, Firestore (NoSQL)

+Getting Started with DBaaS:

+- Choose a provider that fits your specific budget and needs

+- Create an account with your chosen provider

+- Select a Database of your choice

+- Follow the steps of the chosen provider

 ## Conclusion